List of Critical Role cast members: Robbie Daymond

 In Campaign 3, Daymond appears in a guest role as Dorian Storm, an air genasi bard who travelled to Jrusar with Orym and Fearne and helped form the Bells Hells.
 He later leaves the group to help smuggle his brother out of Marquet and rejoins the other members of the Crown Keepers in Tal'Dorei.

 Daymond then joined the main cast for Campaign 4.

-In Campaign 4, Daymond plays as Kattigan Vale.
+He plays as Kattigan "Kat" Vale, a human ranger (Note: In some materials, the production refers to several traditional Dungeons & Dragons character classes with alternative Critical Role class names: tracker for ranger, exemplar for paladin, prodigy mage for sorcerer, pact magus for warlock, arcanist for wizard, and wild mage for druid.) with a wolf companion named Wulfric.
+He previously fought alongside Thjazi, Teor, and Azune in the Falconer's Rebellion.